 Hannah Rahimi for “With My Scarf Tied Just So”

 Hannah Rahimi grew up in Toronto.
 She earned an MA from Concordia University in Montreal, and is currently pursuing an MFA at Purdue University in Lafayette, Indiana.
 Her short fiction has been published in Cosmonaut’s Avenue and Drain Magazine.

 Featured works of past years’ finalists are available for free download on iBooks at iTunes.com/BronwenWallace.

-About the Prize
+About the Award

 Bronwen Wallace was a poet, short story writer, and mentor to many young writers as a creative writing instructor at Queen's University and St. Lawrence College in Kingston.
 This prize was established in her honour in 1994 by a group of friends and colleagues.
 Wallace felt that writers should receive greater recognition early in their careers and so this annual award is given to a writer below the age of 35 who has published poetry or prose in literary magazines, journals, or anthologies, but has not yet been published in book form.

 Royal Bank of Canada is Canada’s largest bank, and one of the largest banks in the world, based on market capitalization.
 RBC is one of North America’s leading diversified financial services companies, and provides personal and commercial banking, wealth management, insurance, investor services, and capital markets products and services on a global basis.
 The company has over 80,000 full- and part-time employees who serve more than 16 million personal, business, public sector, and institutional clients through offices in Canada, the U.S., and 37 other countries.
 For more information, please visit rbc.com.